Alex Neill, Fiction and the Emotions

 (2) I wish I could help them (the desire to have the ability to help)

-a.
+b.
 Example: Suppose that when the 6th Harry Potter movie came out (Half Blood Prince) that Dumbledore survived and was not killed by Snape.
 We would be disappointed or outraged at the audacity of the director changing the plot.
-But if we want the suffering to end or not exist, then we should be happy; We should want the story to be written differently.
+But if we pity, then we want the suffering to end or not exist, and we should be happy that it does not.
+We should want the story to be written differently.
 But we don’t want this.
 So we don’t pity.

 a.
 First: Desires may simply be aimed at different things (the suffering and the story) and not conflict

 i.
 E.g., We want (fictionally) Dumbledore to survive.
 Our being upset at the movie where he survives is not because we want him to die, but because we want the film director to be faithful to the Rowling book (Harry Potter and the Half Blood Prince)

 ii.
 Being upset about a change to a “happy ending” does not show we desire the characters to continue to suffer, but rather our desire for a film to be faithful to the book

 b.
 Second: Conflicting desires are not a problem but a fact of life